 The main goal is to cool the body down to safe temperatures.

-To be prepared, consider getting instant cold packs which are activated by squeezing.
+To be prepared, consider getting instant cold packs that are activated by squeezing.
 Unlike freezer cold packs, these will be available even if the power is out.

 4. Stockpile Water

-Staying hydrated by drinking ample water is incredibly important during a heat wave.
+Staying hydrated by drinking ample water is incredibly important.
 But what if there isn’t any water to drink?

-Read this post on how to stockpile water.
+Read this post on how much water to stockpile.

 5. Stockpile No-Cook Foods

-Another reason to stockpile food is because the droughts which accompany long-term heat waves wipe out crops.
-A long-term heat wave could lead to food shortages and famine.
+Another reason to stockpile food is that the droughts which accompany long-term heatwaves wipe out crops.
+A long-term heatwave could lead to food shortages and famine.